Follow our top tips to keep you and your family safe over the holidays from the twelve mishaps of Christmas!

 Test your lights and the wiring before you put them up.
 If necessary, buy new ones that meet higher safety standards, look for BS Kitemark.
 One in 40 people have suffered an electrical shock due to badly wired Christmas lights.

-Do switch off any electrical decorations at night and make sure your guests also know how to do so.
+Switch off any electrical decorations at night and make sure your guests also know how to do so.

 Get your chimney swept if you are planning on having a festive open fire.